 legacy for future generations.
 The bronze sculptures will honor individuals who have made

-This will be an on-going project, with the initial statues completed one per year for the next three years.
+This will be an on-going project, with the initial statues completed one at a time over the course of the next few years.
 Fundraising efforts are in progress!
-Your early investment will help create interest and support and make November 2017 a reality for our first unveiling.
+Your investment will make the sculptures a significant asset to our community.

 To donate: To become a Sponsor of the Sculpture Project, please click

 SPONSORSHIP FORM, print,